benfixit/catholic_hymnbook/content/i-come-to-thee-once-more-my-god.md

 ---
-id: 274
+id: 174
-title: I Come to thee Once More My Lord
+title: I Come to thee Once More My God
 ---

 1. I come to Thee once more, my God,